Chapter R5: Trade disputes

 R5106 Appreciable interval

 An appreciable interval does not have to be measured in days.
-It can be measured in
+It can be measured in1. minutes or

 2. hours or